 Free summer meals for anyone under age 18

-DCYF’s Summer Meal Program serves free meals from June 8 to August 14, 2026 at sites across San Francisco.
+DCYF’s Summer Meal Program will serve free meals from June 8 to August 14, 2026 at sites across San Francisco.

-The program helps children and youth get healthy meals when school is out.
-It also supports working families during the summer.
+This program helps children and youth get healthy food during the summer when school is out.
+It also helps support families during the busy summer months.

 Where to get free summer meals

-DCYF will post the list of free summer meal sites for 2026 by mid-May 2026.
-The list will include site addresses and meal times.
+DCYF will post the list of free summer meal sites by mid-May 2026.
+The list will include site addresses and serving times.

 Nondiscrimination statement